redox-os/website/content/news/this-month-240731.md

 A list of the improvements this month:

+- The contributor Deft Punk improved the wording and grammar of the book.
 - Now the book recommend the [Gentoo](https://gentoo.org) package documentation for dependency configuration on recipes and [FreeBSD](https://freebsd.org) to find C/C++ feature flags easily, the Gentoo dependency classification helps a lot with not/badly documented C/C++ programs and libraries.
 - The "Weekly Images" section was renamed "Daily Images" on the "Running Redox in a virtual machine" and "Running Redox on real hardware" pages, it was called "weekly" because breaking changes stopped the image update for weeks, but they are configured to be created daily.
 - Some sections of the website FAQ were copied to the book, it improved the reading and information distribution (more easy to find).